 It is the responsibility of the applicant to notify their financial institution regarding limits on their account or fraud prevention.
 Transactions declined for any reason incur a $35 declined transaction fee.
 ONLY if a letter from the financial institution stating the account was closed due to fraud is provided within 48 hours prior to the payment being processed will the $35 declined transaction fee be waived.

-Central Pennsylvania Youth Ballet must receive written notice of a student withdrawing from the 2023 5-Week Summer Ballet Program through an official withdrawal form.
+Central Pennsylvania Youth Ballet must receive written notice of a student withdrawing from a 2024 Beginning Ballet Summer Ballet Program through an official withdrawal form.
 The Parent or Guardian will be responsible for all payments due until this written notice of withdrawal is received.
 Verbal notification of withdrawal will not be accepted.
 Withdrawal forms can be requested by emailing email@example.com.

 Unforeseeable Disasters Policy